AnalystSpot/Data-Science/Exploratory Data Analysis on Retail/ReadMe.md

 ## Dataset :
  <a href='SampleSuperstore.csv'>Sample Superstore</a>

-# Working on coding.
-Will be added soon.....
+# Will be updating the code.
 # Stay tuned

 # Tableau Story :